-One of my favorite summertime lunches is Vietnamese Spring Rolls.
+One of my favorite appetizers or light meals is Vietnamese Spring Rolls.
 They are so refreshing and light because they are not fried.
 I love the colorful, crunchy fresh vegetables all wrapped up inside a rice paper wrap!
 They are so easy to make at home and you can use whatever vegetables you happen to have in the fridge.
 One of our favorite local restaurants called Zest uses large rice paper wrappers to make delicious gluten free wraps that are filling enough to be a meal.
 Hubby Tom and I took a class at Zest all about making Spring Rolls.
 I learned some tips from Angelique the owner, that have made it so much easier.
 Yesterday I was prepping the ingredients for spring rolls for our lunch and on a lark I had hubby Tom video tape it so I could share it with all of you.

 I have a picture tutorial for you as well as a You Tube Video!

 Watch the You Tube video to see how to roll them up!